zumerlab/zumly/README.md

 ## Status

 Zumly is being developed from strach (again :)).
-The code in this current branch is outdated.
+The code in this repo is outdated.

 ## Overview